fermat28/flutter_desktop_linux_graphic_bug_fixed/README.md

 ## Step to reproduce
 - Go on Driver setting by searching in the search bar
 ![Example screenshot](./1fix.png)

 - Open Application and select the driver version which is open source then click on apply changes
 ![Example screenshot](./2fix.png)

 - Go in your fluuter project and open it in your editor
-- run flutter clean
+- run "flutter clean" command
-- run flutter create --platforms=linux .
+- run "flutter create --platforms=linux ." command
-- run flutter run -d linux your app is working now
+- run "flutter run -d linux" command your app is working now

 # Thanks